Skip to main content

 Burstable QoS

-When requests are lower than limits, the sandbox gets a Burstable Quality of Service class.
+When requests are lower than limits, the sandbox receives a Burstable Quality of Service class.
 Lower requests let the scheduler bin-pack more sandboxes, but each sandbox can burst up to its limit if capacity is available.

 sandbox = Sandbox.run(